seandstewart/bardly/pending/problems/troilus-and-cressida/uncut.md

 Think, we had mothers; do not give advantage
 To stubborn critics, apt, without a theme,
 For depravation, to square the general sex
-By Cressid’s rule: rather think this not Cressid.
+By Cressid's rule: rather think this not Cressid.

 **ULYSSES**
 What hath she done, prince, that can soil our mothers?